 Step 5: Include Acknowledgements

-All contributors who do not fit the authorship criterion, such as someone who gave just technical aid, writing assistance, or a department chair who provided only general support, should be acknowledged.
+All contributors who do not fit the authorship criterion, such as someone who gave just technical aid, or writing assistance, or a department chair who provided only general support, should be acknowledged.
 The acknowledgments should include acknowledging financial and material help.

 Step 6: Create an Impact Statement

-Authors are urged to include a comment in their covering letter expressing their appreciation for the significance and influence of their work.
+Authors are urged to include a comment in their cover letter expressing their appreciation for the significance and influence of their work.
 This should not be a speculative remark about clinical potential, but rather a detailed declaration of the underlying science.
 At the end of the abstract, a succinct summary of this influence should be added.